matheus23/elm-tailwind-modules/Plan.md

 ## Counterexamples

 - Need to detect color properties without "color" suffixes ("stroke", "fill", "--tw-gradient-from")
-- Need to detect parameterizable properties other than using color name suffixes
+- Need to detect parameterizable declarations other than using color name suffixes
+- Need to have a `toProperty` function for properties that don't have an opacity

 ```elm